 AMI-Québec is a non-profit organization that helps families manage the effects of mental illness through support, education, guidance, and advocacy.
-We would like to present to your school or organization and talk about mental health and mental illness related issues via videoconferencing to classes in high schools, CEGEPS, and Universities, and to community organizations, across Quebec.
+We talk about mental health and mental illness related issues via videoconferencing to classes in high schools, CEGEPS, and Universities, and to community organizations, across Quebec.

 We have been presenting education sessions on mental health to schools for well over a decade now.
-All of our education sessions are free, and designed to be interactive, engaging, current and inspirational.
-We can also tailor our sessions to meet the specific needs of your community or school.
+All of our education sessions are free, and are designed to be interactive, engaging, current and inspirational.

 A trained presenter opens the session by explaining the different major mental health issues, including a description of mental illnesses, warning signs, and coping strategies.
 The presenter will then introduce a volunteer speaker to share his/her personal story on how they overcame their struggles with mental illness.
 A question and answer period follows.